Information Sheet

 How long will it last?

-The hormonal IUD is a good method for those who want a long term, reversible, convenient contraceptive, as it lasts up to five years (although it can be removed at any time).
+The hormonal IUD is a good method for those who want a long term, reversible, convenient contraceptive, as it lasts up to 5 or 8 years, depending on the type (although it can be removed at any time).
 It is very important to have it removed and/or replaced after this time.
 You should keep a record of the date that replacement is due and arrange for replacement no later than this date.

 What are the side effects?